BigFatDuck1/falling-ball-js/README.md

     }
     ```

-7. There is a bug: because the :basketball: changes to a :football: on transition end through `"transitionend"` event listener, it also turns into a :football: when the `.fall` class is removed and the ball goes back upwards i.e. when the user scrolls upwards.
+7. There is a bug: because the :basketball: changes to a :soccer: on transition end through `"transitionend"` event listener, it also turns into a :soccer: when the `.fall` class is removed and the ball goes back upwards i.e. when the user scrolls upwards.
 This is solved by changing the ball to a :basketball: when the user scrolls up:

     ```js
     if (scroll_top < max_scrollTop) {